panCtrlV/bigDataStat-book/chapter5.md

   * via vectorized operations.
 R is a vector-oriented language

   * uses threads and shared memory (ideally via OpenMP)
+    + the user specifies a maximal number of threads to use
+    + R decides internally when to use more than one thread, if allowed

   * requires no explicit user action once enabled (just call the compiled function in R)